 Dads in Gear: A Vancouver based resource for Dads dads from the University of British Columbia – including information on being a dad, health advice and quitting smoking.

 7Cups: Need someone to talk to?
-7Cups connects you to caring listeners for free emotional support.
+7Cups offers both free and paid options, connecting you to caring volunteers for emotional support or professional counsellors.

 Safety and Wellness During Distressing Times